gabrielasf/mood_wood/README.md

 ### Dependencies

-* Run yarn in project root folder to install express. yarn start to run servers on port 5000.
+* Run `yarn` in project root folder to install express. `yarn start` to run servers on port 5000.
-* cd client folder
+* In the root folder, `cd client`.
-* run yarn to install React.
+* run `yarn` to install React.
-* yarn start to run servers on port 3000.
+* `yarn start` to run servers on port 3000.

 ### Database
-Access MySQL in your terminal by running mysql -u root -p.
+Access MySQL in your terminal by running `mysql -u root -p`.
-Create new database called mood_wood: type create database moodwood.
+Create new database called moodwood: `create database moodwood`.
-In MySQL, type use moodwood
+In MySQL, use `moodwood`
 Copy and paste de data below (ONE TABLE EACH TIME):
 > Apologies in advance for this mess and extra work you have to do! :see_no_evil:
 > This is for your patience : :bouquet: